 "What happened?"
 Lucas asked gently.
 Meg sat trembling in the passenger seat, the color drained from her face and not from the fact that she was drenched from head to toe in freezing rain.
 She managed to call Lucas when she got to the next set of stores.
 It was almost 2 a.m. now; no one was on the street.

-“Nothing,” Megan said, avoiding eye contact with him.
+"Nothing," Megan said as she avoided eye contact with him.
 She could feel herself shaking.
-It wasn’t just the scene that had disturbed her.
-Something in that man’s eyes frightened her wolf to its core.
+It wasn't just the scene that had disturbed her.
+Something in that man's eyes frightened her wolf to its core.
 Those eyes belonged to a predator of predators.

 He didn't seem fully human.